cardano-lightning/blog/pages/blog/bitcoin-lightning-channel-design.md

 ##### Benefits of Eltoo:

-Paraphrasing the benefits listed in the Eltoo paper [^5]:
+Paraphrasing the benefits listed in the Eltoo paper:

 - **Reduced Storage Requirements**: Eliminates the need to store revocation secrets.